The Plan

 Description:

-- The Medway Skills Board, established in 2017, is to champion skills development to all ages.
-The Skills Plan for Medway was adopted by Cabinet in March 2019.
-This plan incorporated the objectives of the 16 to 19 Strategy, alongside interests such as apprenticeships, degree apprenticeships and internships to support lifelong learning
+The Medway Skills Board, established in 2017, is to champion skills development to all ages.
+The Skills Plan for Medway was adopted by Cabinet in March 2019 and refreshed in 2022.
+The plan's priorities consist of:

 Measures of success: